notaz/picodrive/platform/base_readme.txt

 Changelog
 ---------
+1.40c
+  * Fixed a problem with sound in Marble Madness.
+  * GP2X: Fixed minor problem with key config.

 1.40b
   * Fixed sprite masking code.
 Thanks to Lordus for explaining how it works.
   + Added "disable sprite limit" option.